-- The surgery is performed at a Bariatric Resource Service (BRS) Designated Provider by a Network surgeon even if there are no BRS Designated Provider near you. - You are having your first bariatric surgery under your plan, unless there were complications with your first procedure.
+- The surgery is performed at a Bariatric Resource Service (BRS) Designated Provider by an In-Network surgeon even if there are no BRS Designated Providers near you. - You are having your first bariatric surgery under your plan, unless there were complications with your first procedure.